One Woman’s Struggle in Iran: A Prison Memoir by Nasrin Parvaz

-In 1979, Nasrin Parvaz returned from England, where she had been studying, and became a member of a socialist party in Ira fighting for a non-Islamic state in which woman had the same rights as men.
+In 1979, Nasrin Parvaz returned home to Iran from England, where she had been studying, and became a member of a socialist party in Iran fighting for a non-Islamic state in which women had the same rights as men.
 Three years later, at the age of 23, she was betrayed by a comrade and arrested by the regime’s secret police.

 – Catriona Troth, author of Gift of the Raven and Ghost Town.